bakano98/yacg-bot/README.md

 # Learning Outcome
 It's a simple bot, but a few things I learned are:
-1) How to deploy stuff onto heroku!
+1) How to deploy stuff onto Heroku!
 2) How to make a (simple) Telegram bot
 3) Making use of Google Drive/Sheets API on Google Cloud in order to read Google Sheets, and making meaningful use of the data

+# Final Note
 Overall, it was pretty fun.
 I struggled most with getting the Heroku deployment properly, which I thought should have been the easiest.
 But that's my own mistake, as I was really just trying to rush through it (HUGE mistake).
+Lastly, since the bot isn't a web process, note that `heroku scale worker=1` needs to be ran after (each) deploying the app on Heroku!